 - Starting substance: acetyl-CoA

-- Metabolism site: cytoplasm
+- Metabolism site: cytoplasm of hepatocytes and intestinal epithelial cells

 - Rate-determining enzyme: HMG-CoA reductase in the membrane of smooth ER (catalyzes the reaction: HMG-CoA → mevalonate; requires two NADPH)